kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 ## Conclusion
 To wrap up this article, we've discussed how to setup a new ClojureScript project and install a popular Node dependency in it.
-This gives us a great base to get more familliar with ClojureScript as a language.
+This gives us a great base to get more familiar with ClojureScript as a language.
 I've also put together source code for [this project here](https://github.com/kevzettler/clojurescript-express-react).
 It goes a bit beyond this article and demonstrates how to integrate React server side rendering.